 - Independent clinic experience with excellent continuity of care

-- Advanced training for fellows in interventional nephrology
+- Advanced training opportunities in interventional nephrology and transplant nephrology

-- Robust transplant exposure: since the transplant program's inception in 1966, the UW Health transplant team has performed more than 8,000 kidney transplants, making it one of the largest programs in the country.
-This number includes over 1,000 simultaneous kidney-pancreas transplants performed, more than any other program in the world.
+- Robust transplant exposure: the UW Health transplant team has performed more than 8,000 kidney transplants since 1966, including over 1,000 simultaneous kidney-pancreas transplants performed, more than any other program in the world

 - Track record of career success for fellows after graduation